A few weeks ago, my mom told me that she had per rectal bleeding.

-Actually, I was planning few things simultaneously for her such as getting an appointment for my mom for colonoscope, starting her on some medications but my first instinct was to ask around my colleagues for good/ recommended colorectal surgeon who can operate the soonest.
+Actually, I was planning few things simultaneously for her such as getting an appointment for my mom for colonoscope and asking around my colleagues for good colorectal surgeon who can operate the soonest.

 To get a good colorectal surgeon.

-Of course, before the surgery, other considerations such as pre-operative radiotherapy, pre-op chemo-radiotherapy, post-op radiotherapy, post-op chemo-radiotherapy, short course radiotherapy, long course radiotherapy and adjuvant chemotherapy all need to be discussed with your oncologist in order to get the best outcome.
+Of course, prior to surgery, other considerations such as pre-operative radiotherapy, pre-op chemo-radiotherapy, post-op radiotherapy, post-op chemo-radiotherapy, short course radiotherapy, long course radiotherapy and adjuvant chemotherapy all need to be discussed with your oncologist in order to get the best outcome.

 What happened to my mom?
 Anyway, I brought my mom to a private hospital for colonoscope.
 It wasn’t the big C, to my relief.